syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

-1. You can right-click any of the items listed under the Item header and choose one of the options available in the displayed menu as shown below.
+1. You can right-click any of the items listed under the Item header and choose one of the options available in the displayed menu as shown here.